About This Episode

 Brendan Browne 24:08

-You’ve actually pointed out something really important there that I’ve missed that I would just like to add, is that Ireland also has a history of being very vocal when it came to the anti apartheid movement.
-So it’s not like we have to dig too far in our historical past to look for precedent as to what to do.
+You’ve actually pointed out something really important there that I’d like to add to, which is that Ireland also has a history of being very vocal when it came to the anti-apartheid movement.
+So it’s not like we have to dig too far into our historical past to find precedent for what to do.

-So the blueprint is there, right.
-All you have to do is to move along with it and to say look how can we use that in the present moment because as you know like the language of apartheid has become extremely normalized when it comes to discussing the reality on the ground in Palestine, so we have that framework, we have that language, I would just like the Irish government to use it again more fulsomely.
+Ireland has experience of cutting ties with an apartheid state.
+It has experience of not trading with an apartheid state, of not handling apartheid goods, of not engaging in sporting activities or platforming cultural events, of looking fundamentally at university links — with South Africa.
+So the blueprint is there.
+All you have to do is move along with it and ask: how can we use that in the present moment?
+Because, as you know, the language of apartheid has become extremely normalized when it comes to discussing the reality on the ground in Palestine.
+So we have that framework, we have that language.
+I would just like the Irish government to use it again, more fully.

 Yara Hawari 25:13